 Francisca Alegría: I think the keyword is “heal.”
 I like that word.
 I don’t think we can reverse trauma.
 Once you get it, it’s always there.
 You can work on analyzing, accepting, and transcending it a bit, but we carry our traumas forever.
-What I think we can do, is to heal or reach a state where we can communicate in a different way.
+What I think we can do is to heal or reach a state where we can communicate differently.
 We can see things from a different place.
 I feel we must be open to new possibilities and shed guilt.
-There are days when I love humanity and others when I think we are the worst thing on the planet.
+There are days when I love humanity and others and think we are the worst thing on the planet.
 But I hold on to this great possibility.

 Popflick: In the last decade, Chilean cinema gained a lot of international exposure in the US and Europe.
 Why do you think this is happening now?